Wakhan Corridor

-The corridor was formed after an 1893 out of British territory from now Pakistan after an agreement between Mortimer Durand of the British Raj and Emir Abdur Rahman Khan of Afghanistan, so that the Russian dominion, now Tajikistan would not touch British dominion, now Pakistan.
-This agreement also created the Durand Line which today forms the border between Pakistan and Afghanistan.
-It was last conquered by the Durrani Empire in 1763.
-At the time it was carved out, the narrow strip acted as a buffer zone between the Russian Empire and the British Empire (specifically the regions of Russian Turkestan, now in Tajikistan, and the northern part of the British Raj, now in Pakistan).
+The corridor was formed out of the Wakhan Mirdom after the signing of the 1893 Durand Line Agreement and the 1895 Pamir Boundary Commission protocols, so that the Russian Turkestan dominion, now Tajikistan, would not touch British dominion, now Pakistan.
+This agreement also created the Durand Line, which today forms the border between Pakistan and Afghanistan.
+The last Mir of Wakhan fled with a quarter of Wakhi population to Chitral, whose ruler settled the refugees in Ishkoman; many Wakhis were also forced to migrate to Hunza and Sarikol.
 Its eastern end bordered China's Xinjiang region, then claimed by the Qing dynasty.

-The corridor is today the Wakhan District which was adjoined to Afghanistan's Badakhshan province.
-As of 2020, it had 17,167 residents.
-The northern part of the Wakhan, populated by the Wakhi and Pamiri people, is also referred to as the Pamir.
-The closest major airport for the residents to use is Fayzabad Airport in the city of Fayzabad to the west, which is accessible by the road network.
-Had this corridor not been carved out, Pakistan would share a direct border with Tajikistan.
+The corridor is today the Wakhan District of Badakhshan Province.
+As of 2024, the district has an estimated population of 18,000 residents.
+The northern part of the Wakhan, populated by the Wakhi, Pamiri and Kyrgyz peoples, is also referred to as the Pamir.
+The closest major airport is Fayzabad Airport in the city of Fayzabad to the west, which is accessible by the road network.